nekiro/Foxy.dj/README.md

 Edit config.json and put your bot token in required place.

-If you don't know how to get a token, there is a nice [guide](https://www.writebots.com/discord-bot-token/) for how to do it.
+If you don't know how to get a token, here is a nice [guide](https://www.writebots.com/discord-bot-token/) for it.

 Install the dependencies and devDependencies and start the main script.